rholson1/peyecoder/docs/index.md

 ## Installing peyecoder
 There are three ways to obtain peyecoder.
 - Download an executable version of the program attached to a [GitHub Release](https://github.com/rholson1/peyecoder/releases/).
-- Install from the Python Package Index `pip install peyecoder` [TBD]
+- Install from the Python Package Index `pip install peyecoder`
 - Download the source code from GitHub

 For audio playback, peyecoder requires that [ffmpeg](https://ffmpeg.org/) be available in the system path.